pingidentity/terraform-provider-pingdirectory/README_ProviderNotes.md

     description = "My description"
   }

-  resource "pingdirectory_global_configuration" "global" {
+  resource "pingdirectory_default_global_configuration" "global" {
     encrypt_data = true
   }
   ```

 ## Boolean and Optional fields

 In Terraform, you can mark attributes of the schema as **_Computed_**.
 This annotation means that the provider can set its own value for the attribute.
 In some cases with PingDirectory, the use of this convention becomes necessary.
 For example, for any optional boolean value in a configuration object, the attribute must be marked as Computed.
 This setting is because PingDirectory will return a default boolean value (*false* or *true* depending on the attribute) if no value is specified.
 The same is true for any optional Set values, as PingDirectory will return a default empty set if no value is specified.
+This also applies for any attributes that have a default value in PingDirectory.

 Computed values lead to some complications when trying to “unset” a value for edit-only configuration objects.
 If you simply remove a value from your Terraform file for a resource, the former Computed value will just remain as-is; Terraform will see this as no changes having been made.
 This behavior means that unsetting a value for an edit-only resource requires a deliberate action.